velo/cloud-generators-java/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![SonarQube](http://img.shields.io/badge/SonarQube-Results-blue.svg)](https://sonarcloud.io/organizations/kentico-github/projects)

-🚧 **This is currently a work in progress, and is only a prototype.
-Not ready for general consumption.
-Let us know if you want to contribute at DEVELOPERSCOMMUNITY@KENTICO.COM** 🚧

 This utility generates strongly-typed models based on Content Types in a Kentico Cloud project.
 The models are supposed to be used together with the [Kentico Cloud Delivery SDK for Java](https://github.com/Kentico/delivery-sdk-java).
 Please read the [documentation](https://github.com/Kentico/delivery-sdk-java/wiki/Working-with-Strongly-Typed-Models-(aka-Code-First-Approach)#customizing-the-strong-type-binding-logic) to see all benefits of this approach.

 ## How to use